-Shrubs, to 10 or 15 feet high; leaves simple, finely serrate, opposite, sometimes with unequal bases; distinctive fruit of white, red, or black seeds inclosed in an orange-colored aril.
-E. japonicus grows on either side of path from Mausoleum lawn to Arizona Garden Entrance, near the Buxus hedge, and extensive planting along the northern cut-off path through the Oval ear and between Lomita Drive and the Oval.
-One bush near the Philadelphus shrubs along the north wall of the restroom behind Inner Quad Building 40.
+Evergreen shrub with handsome glossy oval leaves arranged in pairs.
+The distinctive fruit has white, red, or black seeds enclosed in an orange-colored aril.
+It grows on either side of the path from the Mausoleum lawn to the Arizona Garden entrance, near the Buxus hedge.
+There is an extensive planting along the northern cut-off path through the Oval ear and between Lomita Drive and the Oval.
+See one bush near the Philadelphus shrubs along the north wall of the restroom behind Inner Quad Building 40.

-The winter deciduous E. fortunei forms an extensive ground cover on the east side of Green Library between the building and lawn.
+The winter deciduous Fortune’s euonymus (E. fortunei) forms an extensive ground cover on the east side of Green Library between the building and lawn.

 Name derivation: Euonymus – from the Greek eu, good, and onoma, a name; occidentalis – Western.
 From California Plant Names.